aviondb/aviondb/README.md

 Status: **in active development**

-***NOTE!*** *IpfsDB is **alpha-stage** software.
-It means IpfsDB hasn't been security audited and programming APIs and data formats can still change.
-We encourage you to [reach out to the maintainers](https://discord.gg/88YpNuQ) if you plan to use Ipfsdb in mission critical systems.*
+***NOTE!*** *AvionDB is **alpha-stage** software.
+It means AvionDB hasn't been security audited and programming APIs and data formats can still change.
+We encourage you to [reach out to the maintainers](https://discord.gg/88YpNuQ) if you plan to use AvionDB in mission critical systems.*

 This is the Javascript implementation and it works both in **Browsers** and **Node.js** with support for Linux, OS X, and windows .
 The minimum required version of Node.js is now 8.6.0 due to the usage of `...` spread syntax.
 LTS versions (even numbered versions 8, 10, etc) are preferred.